FMC64/spp/README.md

 ```

 The `void` value is similar to `undefined` as they are both symbols which require no storage at runtime (aside from the type identifier), but deviates in its purpose and semantic.
-- `undefined` can only be generated by language semantics from the absence of a binding to a variable, or more generally by the absence of user-defined objects in the usage of the language that could be expected to yield any sort of value.
+- `undefined` can only be generated by language semantics from the absence of a binding to a variable, or more generally by the absence of user definitions in the usage of the language that would otherwise yield any sort of value (for example, a function implicitly returning at end of scope or returning with an empty expression).
 The user cannot assign a variable to `undefined`, as it would violate the requirement of `undefined` meaning zero user-defined type to a variable.
 However, the user can still generate `undefined` values in general (most likely for type checking, for example).
 - `void` can only get user-generated.
 It is the conventional value to denote emptyness.
 An object of type `T` which may be or may not be defined could be expressed as a `T | void` type.
 The main practical difference with `undefined` is that the user explicitly assigns `void` to a variable, where `undefined` is the default value that cannot be assigned.
 The user is expected not to create other symbols that have the same practical usage as `void` and just use `void` instead.

 #### 2.3.
 Evaluation

-S++ is a early evaluated language.
+S++ is a eagerly evaluated language.
 S++ attempts to evaluate at compile-time every expression, at long at it does not result in implicit data or semantic loss.

 To achieve that, S++ marks every variable with either a compile-time value during parsing of statements, or a deferred unknown value under circumstances where compile-time evaluation is not reasonably possible.
 Examples of promotion to deferred evaluation include:
 - Usage of a runtime-defined data, such as reading the keyboard in real-time or acquiring data from a file or the network.
 	- File or network acquisition can be made compile-time using the appropriate compile-time functions such as `compile_file` (which works with a filepath or URL).
-- Usage of not yet provided data in the compilation process: for example using an input variable of a function or template
+- Usage of not yet provided data in the compilation process: for example using an input variable of a function
 	- If such variable happens to be compile-time evaluated, the target variable will be promoted from deferred back to compile-time evaluation.

 When a function is invoked from the entry point of an application (at any scope depth), machine code is outputed only for variables for which assignment is still deferred, even after compile-time promotions.